Lisa Vanderpump's Daughter Pandora Is Pregnant With Her First Baby - E! Online

 For the special occasion, Pandora wore a navy blue floral dress that she paired with a beige sunhat and layers of jewelry pieces.
 As for Lisa, the Vanderpump Dogs star went for the same vibe as her daughter, wearing a rainbow-colored floral dress and sunhat.

-Pandora shared a few details about her little one, revealing that she's due in the wintertime.
+Pandora shared a few details about her little one with Daily Mail, revealing that she's due in the wintertime.
 However, she explained that she and Jason want to keep the sex of their baby a surprise.

-Lisa also spoke to the Daily Mail and couldn't contain her excitement about becoming a grandmother.
+Lisa also spoke to the outlet and couldn't contain her excitement about becoming a grandmother.

 "Ken and I are overjoyed and are so happy for Pandora and Jason," she raved.
 "It's such wonderful news and has been such a difficult secret to keep."